 What is Meningitis?

-Meningitis is any inflammation of the meninges, a membrane which surrounds the brain and spinal cord and encloses the cerebral-spinal fluid, which bathes the central nervous system.
+Meningitis is any inflammation of the meninges, a membrane which surrounds the brain and spinal cord and encloses the cerebral-spinal fluid.
 Meningococcal disease is serious and can be fatal, though 90%-95% of the people it infects recover with antibiotic therapy.

 Symptoms include severe headache, fever, rigidly stiff neck (can't touch chin to chest), possibly alterations of the level of consciousness, and sometimes a purplish or reddish rash that doesn't blanch when pressure is applied to skin.
 Fortunately, meningococci aren't nearly as contagious as the common cold or influenza; they are not spread by simply breathing the same air where a person with meningococcal disease has been.
 Meningococci spread among people through the exchange of saliva and other respiratory secretions during activities like coughing, kissing, and children chewing on toys.

 Meningococcal vaccine is effective against the types prevalent in Oregon.
 SHAC has the vaccine for type meningitis.
 The vaccine is a two-short series.
 Meningococcal vaccine is not required for entrance to PSU.

 Am I at risk?